alb-le/grupo1_mediawiki/README.md

 -   **Database Files:** All MariaDB data is stored in `./mnt/db`.
 -   **MediaWiki Configuration:** Your generated `LocalSettings.php` is stored in `./mnt/config`.
 -   **MediaWiki Images/Uploads:** While not explicitly mapped in this version, uploaded files would be stored within the `mediawiki_code` volume.
 For a production setup, you would add a specific volume for `./mnt/images` mapped to the correct uploads directory.

+## Original project

+This project was forked from JimDunphy [project](https://github.com/JimDunphy/docker-mediawiki).